Maari (TV series): Casting

 Actress Ashika Padukone was cast as Maari, She was reprising her role of Telugu version Trinayani serial, making her comeback to Tamil Television after Tamil Selvi nearly two years.
 Newcomer Actor Adarsh HS was cast as the male lead role as Surya.
 Abitha was cast as Maari and Sreeja's mother Deivanai, marking her return after Lakshmi Stores.
 On 4 July 2022, Vanitha Vijayakumar and Pandiarajan were cast as special Appearances.
 In September 2022, Sudha Chandran was cast as Chamundeshwari in Special Appearances.

 Actress Sona Heiden was cast as main antagonist Thara, but was replaced by Sadhana in May 2023.
 In Same month, Mukesh Kanna quit the show saying, "never got a chance to showcase my performance and skills as an actor, I never got to work for more than 2-3 days a month".

 In 2022, actress Dheepthi Kapil entered the show as Surya's new love interest.
 However, she also left resulting in Mounika Subramaniyam to play the role in March 2023.
 In May 2023, actress Devayani was cast as special Appearances.
 In July 2023, actor Arun Padmanaban joins the cast as Mrugan.

 In January 2025, a five-year leap was introduced with which several new characters entered in the show and became pivotal characters.
-Anjana aka Nakshatra Srinivas, Sugesh Rajendran were introduced as leads of the five-year leap who play PC Durga IPS and Surya.
+Anjana a.k.a.
+Nakshatra Srinivas, Sugesh Rajendran were introduced as leads of the five-year leap who play PC Durga IPS and Surya.
 In end of January, actor Surjith joins the cast as Ramesh.